 How To Slice And Level Cake Layers

-And for the final step of this fun Peanut Butter Chocolate cake adventure…I sliced each cake layer in half creating a total of 6 decadent peanut butter layers.
+And for the final step of this fun flavorful dairy-free peanut butter chocolate cake adventure…I sliced each cake layer in half creating a total of 6 decadent peanut butter layers.
 The more layers, the yummier, right?!
 Using this handy little cake leveler I gently leveled each cake layer and then cut each leveled layer in half.

 Dairy-Free Peanut Butter Chocolate Cake

 There you have it!
-An adventurous Peanut Butter Chocolate cake that has all the big, bold, and beloved peanut butter flavor with a little hint of fun.
-This cake is perfect for the peanut butter and chocolate lover in your life or for a decadent dessert.
+An adventurous and amazing dairy-free peanut butter chocolate cake that has all the big, bold, and beloved peanut butter flavor with a little hint of fun.
+This cake is perfect for the peanut butter and chocolate lover in your life.

 Preheat the oven to 350 degrees and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.